-Go through any list of traditional Norwegian foods and one thing becomes clear – it’s a cuisine that was shaped by availability and necessity.
+Go through any list of traditional food in Norway and one thing becomes clear – it’s a cuisine that was shaped by availability and necessity.

-Today, fish and meats are still preserved though perhaps not for the same reasons as they once were.
+Today, fish and meats are still preserved in Norway though perhaps not for the same reasons they once were.

 Like any country, Norwegian food has been influenced by globalization and modernization.
 Pizza and sushi may have become as popular in Oslo as dried cod but as these next 25 dishes will show you, tradition is alive and well in Norwegian cuisine.